UCL/research-computing-with-cpp/session05/02Loops.md

 * Shared: Only one shared variable
 * Firstprivate: Private variable but initialized with serial value

-### Details of example.
+### Details of example

-* Important that `x` and `sum` are private.
+* Important that `x` and `sum` are private
-    - Try making them shared and see what happens.
+    - Try making them shared and see what happens
-* Note that the default is shared.
+* Note that the default is shared
-    - Can be controlled with the default clause.
+    - Can be controlled with the default clause
-    - `default(none)` is safer.
+    - `default(none)` is safer
-    - "Explicit is better that implicit".
+    - "Explicit is better that implicit"
-* We use a critical region to add safely without a race condition.
+* We use a critical region to add safely without a race condition

 ### Reduction

-* Aggregating a result from multiple threads with a single mathematical operation.
+* Aggregating a result from multiple threads with a single mathematical operation
-* Is a very common pattern.
+* Is a very common pattern
-* OpenMP has build in support for doing this.
+* OpenMP has build in support for doing this
-* Simplifies the code and avoids the explicit critical region.
+* Simplifies the code and avoids the explicit critical region
-* Easier to write and may perform better.
+* Easier to write and may perform better

-### Reduction example.
+### Reduction example

 {{cppfrag('05','forloop/openmpforloopreduction.cc')}}